 If you allow me to be frank, I’ll assume that once these records are complete they’re stored away to forget about.
 Now, that’s no good.

-With accounting software, you can generate reports that give you a complete overview of how your business is performing.
+With the best self-employed accounting software, you can generate reports that give you a complete overview of how your business is performing.
 It can help you identify any expensive overheads that you might be able to cut, helping you boost your profits and grow your business even more.

 5. It’s so much easier